 Director of Medical Education, Cardiovascular Services

 Dr. Flitter completed his Internal Medicine residency at Boston University Hospital and a fellowship in Cardiovascular Medicine at the University of Massachusetts.
 He came to Colorado in 1981 to join the Colorado Permanente Medical Group as an invasive cardiologist, a position he held until 2009.
-He is currently co-director (with Dr. Michael Fisher) of the weekly EKG course for medical students and house staff, including instruction in cardiac auscultation and clinical cardiology.
-Additionally, he attends in the Caritas Clinic twice a month.
+He is currently directs the weekly EKG course for medical students and house staff.

 Michael T. Morton, MD, FACP

 A graduate of Saint Louis University School of Medicine, Dr. Morton completed his Internal Medicine Residency at Saint Joseph Hospital, where he also served as Chief Resident.
-After spending five years in private practice in Manchester, New Hampshire, he returned to Saint Joseph Hospital as Director of Inpatient Services, and as an Associate Clinical Professor of Internal Medicine, University of Colorado.
-Dr. Morton is extensively involved in teaching on the inpatient services, acting as Medical Director for the Faculty Inpatient Team, and coordinating Residents' inpatient rotations.
-His interests include physical examination skills, teaching a logical diagnostic approach, use of computers in practice, and resident advocacy.
+After spending five years in private practice in Manchester, New Hampshire, he returned to Saint Joseph Hospital as Director of Inpatient Services.
+Dr. Morton is an Associate Clinical Professor of Medicine for both the University of Colorado School of Medicine, and Rocky Vista University College of Osteopathic Medicine.
+He is extensively involved in teaching on the inpatient services, acting as Medical Director for the Faculty Inpatient Team, administrating inpatient rotations, coordinating procedures courses in the Simulation Lab, and developing and mentoring Hospital-based quality projects for our Residents.
+Dr. Morton also serves as the Director of Hospital Medicine for National Jewish Health - Saint Joseph Hospital, coordinating efforts between the hospital and the Hospital Medicine groups to improve patient care, quality, and safety.
+Dr. Morton’s interests include physical examination skills, teaching a logical diagnostic approach, use of technology in practice, and resident advocacy.

 Director of Outpatient Services